 High-quality marine carpets can last for years but don’t neglect to care for them.
-I know boat owners who have to replace marine carpet shortly after a few seasons because they do not take care of their carpet.
+I know boat owners who have to replace marine carpets shortly after a few seasons because they do not take care of their carpets.
 Save these helpful tips to keep yours in its best condition:

 - Vacuum your mat regularly.